matt15f/getting-and-cleansing-data-project/CodeBook.md

 load packages to the library

-create a directory to host the files if it does not exist

 create a URL to download the zip

 check if the file exists download the zip file

 unzip the file

-create 3 variables holding path names

 read in each test and train file into a data frame